dsvolpe/quantumsteampunk/_projects/classical.md

 ---
 layout: page
 title: Classical heat engines
-description: Teaser description of this component
+description:
 img: assets/img/component_classical.jpg
 importance: 2
 category:
 related_publications: false
 ---

+## Classical heat engines

 Four classical heat engines are distributed around the sculpture’s base.
 A _heat engine_ is a device that converts heat into work.
 Heat is the uncoordinated energy of particles wiggling about randomly. _Work_ is coordinated energy that one can directly harness to perform a useful task such as charging a battery.
-In this artist rendition, the sculpture’s classical engines power the lasers that interact with the quantum engine described [here](../lasers/).
+In this artist rendition, the sculpture’s classical engines power the lasers that interact with the quantum engine described in the ["Lasers"](../lasers/) page.

 <div class="caption">
     Caption for component photos.